-2021: Kevin Johnson continues as CEO of large, Chicago-based independent dealer Warehouse Direct, a position he has now held for 17 years.
+Kevin Johnson is CEO of large, Chicago-based independent dealer Warehouse Direct, a position he has held since 2004.

 Another segment Warehouse Direct is already very strong in, but where it has put added emphasis recently, is the school interiors category.